Software Alternatives, Accelerators & Startups

 • Ewnium - The Emacs EWW version of Vimium plugin (Experimental!!!)

 It essentially tries to mimic Vimium, a vim navigation like extension in browsers.
-Source: 10 months ago
+Source: about 2 years ago

 • RSI-Friendly Programming Languages and Patterns

 Use VI key bindings as much as possible.
 You can find plugins for popular editors like VSCode and Emacs, use it in the terminal.
 I personally use vimium in my browser, which allows me to perform complex editing tasks with minimal keystrokes.
-Source: about 1 year ago
+Source: over 2 years ago

 • Vimium-like shortcuts for links?